Chapter Three: (Volume II)

 " Peaceful possession, in prescription, does not refer to peaceful rule, but rather to acquiesc

 ence.
-(See the footnotes and for more references on the legal fact of what "peaceful
+(See the footnotes and for more references on the legal fact and reality that "peaceful

-In attempting to judge a situation as to what is an illegal or unlawful rule that could spoil the transfer of sovereignty, one must consider the norms and practices that existed in a particular historical time and setting.
+In attempting to judge a situation, as to what is an illegal or unlawful rule, that could spoil the transfer of sovereignty, one must consider the norms and practices that existed in a particular historical time and setting.
 In ancient times, governmental norms and customs were very different from our modern era.
-One cannot, with fairness and equity, judge those who lived in other times and places with current law.
-They must be judged on the basis of their own laws.
+One cannot, with fairness and equity, judge those who lived in other times and places with current law and practices.
+They must be judged on the basis of their own laws and customs.
 Otherwise, we can grossly misjudge them, and thus, the fact that "peaceful" rule existed for the required time period; and, therefore, the full right to rule was irrevocably transferred to the new ruling government -- even though this government was not perfect and somewhat or obviously unjust by modern standards.
-(See Volume I, Chapter V, "The Law of Nature is the Highest and Most Important Law on Earth and is Binding on All Countries Whether Reigning or Non-Territorial" on ex post facto laws not being binding for what happened in the past)
+(See Volume I, Chapter V, "The Law of Nature is the Highest and Most Important Law on Earth and is Binding on All Countries Whether Reigning or Non-Territorial" on ex post facto laws not being binding for determining or reaching a conclusion on what happened in the past)

 Deposed Monarchs in Situ Can Still Hold All Royal Rights and Prerogatives